Unboxed-Software/solana-course/content/program-security.md

 ## 7. Build and upgrade

 We're ready to build and upgrade our program!
 You can test your program by submitting a transaction with the right instruction data.
 For that, feel free to use this [frontend](https://github.com/Unboxed-Software/solana-movie-frontend).
-Remember to replace `MOVIE_REVIEW_PROGRAM_ID` with your program ID in `Form.tsx` and `MovieCoordinator.ts` to make sure you're testing the right program.
+Remember, to make sure you're testing the right program you'll need to replace `MOVIE_REVIEW_PROGRAM_ID` with your program ID in `Form.tsx` and `MovieCoordinator.ts`.

 If you need more time with this project to feel comfortable with these concepts, have a look at the [solution code](https://beta.solpg.io/62b62de0f6273245aca4f5ca) before continuing.